-In the UK, as sure as night follows day, the roads become a horror show.
-Potholes appear, chomping up lightweight rubber with their jagged jaws, while small slivers of glass, thorns and other sharp objects will burrow into the carcass of your tyre at the first opportunity.
+In the UK, and many other countries around the globe, as sure as night follows day, the roads become a horror show.
+Potholes appear, chomping up lightweight rubber with their jagged jaws, while small slivers of glass, thorns and other sharp objects will burrow into the carcass of your tire at the first opportunity.

 Vectran is Continental’s puncture protection insert, which it uses in a ‘breaker’ belt under the tread of the Grand Prix 4 Season.
 This is a high-tech synthetic fibre with a high level of tear resistance for a low weight.

-Continental also says Vectran does not adversely affect the rolling resistance of its tyres.
+Continental also says Vectran does not adversely affect the rolling resistance of its tires.

-In addition to increased puncture resistance, a winter tyre needs a tread compound that grips well in wet conditions and at low temperatures.
+In addition to increased puncture resistance, a winter tire needs a tread compound that grips well in wet conditions and at low temperatures.

 Meanwhile Continental’s Grand Prix 4 Season uses the German brand’s Max Grip Silica compound, which is optimised for wet weather adhesion and low temperatures, and has five plies underneath a sixth cut-resistant DuraSkin puncture-resistant layer.

-Hutchinson’s Fusion 5 All Season uses the French brand’s HDF>5.3 compound, which it says is made up of three types of compound, is designed for durability, grip and long life.
-Hutchinson uses a polyamide breaker for puncture protection.
+Hutchinson’s Fusion 5 All Season uses the French brand’s ElevenStorm compound, which it says is designed for low rolling resistance, grip and high mileage.
+Hutchinson uses a Kevlar breaker for puncture protection.

-While off-road tyres have knobs to help them gain traction on muddy trails – known as mechanical grip – road bike tyres rely on adhesive grip supplied by the compound.
-To illustrate this, the Hutchinson Fusion 5 All Season is completely slick.
-The Vittoria Corsa Control G2.0 is also slick with just longitudinal lines down the centre of the tread.
+While off-road tires have knobs to help them gain traction on muddy trails – known as mechanical grip – road bike tires rely on adhesive grip supplied by the compound.
+The Vittoria Corsa Control G2.0, for example is slick with just longitudinal lines down the centre of the tread.

-So on tarmac, whether wet or dry, a bicycle tyre relies on adhesion from the compound rather than a zig-zag pattern or mtb-style knobs.
+So on tarmac, whether wet or dry, a bicycle tire relies on adhesion from the compound rather than a zig-zag pattern or mtb-style knobs.

 Tubes or tubeless?